PARENT Education workshops FOR SCHOOLS

 Learning Objectives

-- Deepen their understanding of how students are using AI tools and why.
+- Deepen understanding of how students are using AI tools for learning in school and classroom settings, and why these tools appeal to them.

-- Engage in meaningful discussions about the benefits and risks of AI in education.
+- Engage in meaningful discussions about the benefits and risks of AI in education, including its impact on teaching, learning, and student well-being.

-- Learn practical strategies to engage their children in conversations about AI use.
+- Learn practical strategies to support conversations with their children about responsible AI use in schoolwork and educational contexts.

-- Build awareness and confidence to guide their child through the evolving AI landscape.
+- Build awareness and confidence to guide their child’s learning journey as AI continues to shape the classroom and school experience.

 New Workshop!
 Navigating Stress: Fostering Student Well-Being through Adaptive Coping Strategies